-- Investigate the political systems and processes used to decide how public resources are allocated. - Examine the role of the public administrator in determining how the public's resources are deployed at different stages in carrying out the public's business. - Explore methods used to articulate the need for public resources. - Explore methods for assessing the ability and capability of an organization to complete a transaction that is in the interest of the public. - Investigate how public projects, services and programs are determined to be ready to proceed. - Investigate how the performance of a public investment is measured. - Consider and practice using a framework for making resource allocation decisions using concepts that assess need, capacity, agreement and results.
+- Investigate the political systems and processes used to decide how public resources are allocated. - Examine the role of the public administrator in determining how the public's resources are deployed at different stages in carrying out the public's business. - Explore methods used to articulate the need for public resources. - Investigate how public projects, services and programs are determined to be ready to proceed. - Investigate how the performance of a public investment is measured. - Consider and practice using a framework for making resource allocation decisions using concepts that assess need, capacity, agreement and results.

-Doing the Public's Business Preliminary Daily Schedule and important deadlines:
+Preliminary Daily Schedule and important deadlines:

-Sunday, October 11, by 5 p.m. - Pre-class work assignment:
+Sunday, October 14, by 6 p.m. - Pre-class assignment:

 Write a short paragraph (no more than one page) describing your background and interests relative to the course material.
-Email due to Stephen by 5:00 p.m.
-October 11.
+Email due to Stephen by 6:00 p.m.
+October 14.

-Assignment due Sunday, October 25 to Stephen via email:
+Assignment due Sunday, October 22 to Stephen via email:

-Three to six page paper that discusses the skills, knowledge and abilities that are required of successful public managers.
-Papers should be reflective and descriptive of the students own experience, observations and perceptions about how public programs, projects and services are and should be managed.
-One of the central questions we will explore during our weekend intensive is whether or not public managers have unique responsibilities.
+Three to six-page paper that discusses the skills, knowledge and abilities that are required of successful public managers.
+Papers should draw from the pre-class reading combined with reflections and observations from the student's own experience and perceptions about how public programs, projects and services are and should be managed.
+Some of the central questions we will explore during our weekend intensive is whether public managers have unique responsibilities.
 How does a public manager determine value?
 Is the value proposition for a public manager primarily about efficiency, or public benefit, or social justice?
 Who is a public manager most responsible to?
 How do public managers work with the sometimes conflicting, yet necessarily overlapping realities of politics, operational needs and value?
-Your first paper will be an examination and self-reflection on these issues.
+In advance of class you will examine and reflect upon these questions in your short paper.
+The pre-class reading and writing will set us up for a meaningful weekend of sharing, discussion and skill building that will include hearing directly from experienced public administrators.